Berkanktk/CyberSecurity/README.md

 `TO BE ADDED`
 ## Disassemblers
+### gdb
 `TO BE ADDED`

+### radare2
+`TO BE ADDED`

+### Ghidra
+`TO BE ADDED`

 # Cryptography
+## Decrypting Methods
+### Cryptii
+[Cryptii](https://cryptii.com) has multiple decoding tools like base64, Ceaser Cipher, ROT13, Vigenère Cipher and more.

+### Keyboard Shift
+[Dcode](https://www.dcode.fr/keyboard-shift-cipher) If you see any thing that has the shape of a sentence but it looks like nonsense letters, and notes some shift left or right, it may be a keyboard shift...

+### Bit Shift
+Sometimes the letters may be shifted by a stated hint, like a binary bit shift ( x >> 1 ) or ( x << 1 ).

+### Reversed Text
+Sometimes a "ciphertext" is just as easy as reversed text.
+Don't forgot to check under this rock!
+You can reverse a string in Python like so:

+"UOYMORFEDIHOTGNIYRTEBTHGIMFTCA.TAHTTERCESASISIHT"[::-1]

+### XOR
+ANY text could be XOR'd.
+Techniques for this are Trey's code, and XORing the data against the known flag format.
+Typically it is given in just hex, but once it is decoded into raw binary data, it gives it keeps it's hex form (as in \xde\xad\xbe\xef etc..)
+Note that you can do easy XOR locally with Python like so (you need pwntools installed):

+`python >>> import pwn; pwn.xor("KEY", "RAW_BINARY_CIPHER")`
 ## Encoding
 Encoded data can be decoded immediately, without keys.
 It's NOT a form of encryption, it just a way of representing data.